mbeddr/mps-platform-docs/src/doc/docs/mps_internal/platform_ui_inspector.md

-The following example, shows the internal structure of MPS in regards to the [Swing](https://docs.oracle.com/javase/tutorial/uiswing/) components.
+The following example shows the internal structure of MPS in regard to the [Swing](https://docs.oracle.com/javase/tutorial/uiswing/) components.
 Most of the structure is predetermined by the IntelliJ platform.
 There is a [UI inspector ](https://plugins.jetbrains.com/docs/intellij/internal-ui-inspector.html) in IntelliJ products for debugging purposes that is disabled by default in MPS.
 It can be enabled on the MPS console through the following code: